 Finance – Do check the financial and payment terms required.
 Deposits are usually required by kitchen suppliers.
-These are used to secure your commitment to the job and to pay for large outsourced items such as bench tops.
+These are used to secure your commitment to the job and to pay for large items such as board and bench tops.
 Do compare quotes carefully and be wary if one quote is far lower than others – struggling suppliers may discount heavily to attract business or it might exclude certain items.

 Quality – Do make enquiries regarding the materials being used.
 Locally manufactured materials are made to withstand the New Zealand conditions and to a high standard that meets all regulatory requirements.